ericwikman/cinque.xyz/docs/src/giant/timeline.md

 ### How Much are You REALLY Worth (page 64)
 - Multi-page article on building a spreadsheet for Net Worth calculations
 ### Calc Wars (page 71)
-- Detailed comparison of VisiCacl vs SuperCalc on an IBM PC (EW: it really is an extremely detailed comparison, sort of like what I worked on elsewhere on this site, and in some respects more detailed than my analysis since I'm myopically focussed on Cinque.
+- Detailed comparison of VisiCalc vs SuperCalc on an IBM PC (EW: it really is an extremely detailed comparison, sort of like what I worked on elsewhere on this site, and in some respects more detailed than my analysis since I'm myopically focussed on Cinque.
 My comparisons are done with the manual, but I would revisit this article post v1 of Cinque, even though SuperCalc v1 is not part of Cinque's roadmap (but v3 through 5.1 are))
 - "Visiclones" and "Calcalikes" terms used to refer to a copy-cat program
 - Tried to use as much similar commands and structure as possible
 #### MBA: Putting It All Together (page 74)